 - CONSULT: Meet with stakeholders to discuss the product concept, target market, and business goals the product should help facilitate.

 - USER RESEARCH: Interview, survey, and observe target users to get a sense of their wants, needs, motivations, ambitions, and pain points.
 Create detailed user personas.

 - MARKET RESEARCH: Assess the competitive landscape and identify trends, gaps, and opportunities in your proposed product’s marketplace.

 - DEFINE: Use research findings to define the user-identified problems and goals your product will seek to solve and promote.

 - IDEATE: Brainstorm features, content, and general product layouts that seek to solve defined problems.

-- WIREFRAME: Use concepts from the ideation stage to create and map a series of basic (often hand-drawn) sketches representing the individual app or website pages.
+- WIREFRAME: Use concepts from the ideation stage to create and map a series of basic (often hand-drawn) sketches representing the individual app or website pages, using a wireframe tool

 - PROTOTYPE: Use wireframes to develop a basic model that can be navigated for testing purposes (this can be digital or a series of paper sketches).

 - TEST: Allow users to interact with prototypes, observe those interactions, and compile feedback regarding features, usability, and general feelings.
 Read more about prototype testing